 We all need support, especially during times of change, tragedy or loss of any kind.
-Use this handout to help create a grief support system and identify who you can go to for support.
+Use this handout to help create a grief support system and identify who you can go to for support when coping with loss.

 “Grief Support System” worksheet

-Understanding your feelings can be difficult.
-Use this feelings wheel to help better understand and name your feelings as they come and go.
-This wheel is just a starting point – you may feel things beyond what is listed below.
+Understanding your feelings in general can be difficult, but even more so when you’re coping with grief and loss.
+Use this Feelings Wheel to help better understand and name your feelings as they come and go.
+This wheel is just a starting point — you may feel things beyond what is listed below.